 Olivier frowned slightly as though from a twinge of pain.
 "I thought I did."

 Miles crouched down in front of her.
 "If you're suffering this much, then you must still love him.
 You're just too damn stubborn to admit it.
-And you're too damn stubborn to admit you just made a mistake."
+And you're too damn stubborn to admit you may have made a mistake."

 Olivier gazed at him, startled, and he went on.
 "You're one of the most valiant soldiers I've ever met, so why you're running scared now is beyond me."
 He fixed her with a stern, red-eyed gaze.
 "Is your heart the only opponent you can't face down?"
 His look softened and he stood up, giving an inclination of his head.
 "No offense, General."

-Olivier shook her head slowly.
-"None taken," she replied quietly.
+"None taken."
+Olivier was just a little too amazed to be offended.
+Miles had never dared to speak to her like that before.
+Having his own command must have gone to his head.
+No. She smiled a little.
+It suited him.
 She sat silently for several moments, then, with a determined set of her chin, she stood up.
 "What's your tactical assessment, Colonel?" she asked.

 "You mean, how do you go back out there and face your family without looking like a fool?"